 Operational Issues: Problems at City agencies that have an adverse effect on operations.

 Workers' compensation Fraud: Fraud committed by a City employee in connection with his or her Workers' Compensation claim.

 Timekeeping or Payroll complaints: Complaints involving timekeeping and payroll issues.

 Travel Claims Fraud: Allegation that the City paid inappropriate or fraudulent travel claims submitted by a City employee.

-Whistleblower Reprisal: Taking or failing to take personnel action against an employee or applicant in retaliation after that individual has made a complaint or disclosed information that the employee or applicant reasonably believes evidences: (1) a violation of any law, rule or regulation; (2) gross mismanagement; (3) a gross waste of funds; or (4) an abuse of power.
+Whistleblower Reprisal: Taking or failing to take a personnel action against an employee or applicant in retaliation after that individual has made a complaint or disclosed information that the employee or applicant reasonably believes evidences: (1) a violation of any law, rule, or regulation; (2) gross mismanagement; (3) a gross waste of funds; or (4) an abuse of power.
 For example, after an employee reported fraud to the OIG, the employee's supervisor issued the employee a Letter of Warning.